2DSharp/2dsharp.github.io/_posts/2018-08-06-learn-programming-in-24-hours.md

 My next blog post will contain some tips and pointers.
 Just a few hints to get you started.
 It won't explain why this framework is better than the other or which language is the best, but it will give you a slight heads up on what to expect and what to avoid.
 I learnt from my mistakes, you probably don't want to make the same mistakes that are easily avoidable and just downright silly.
 I will let you make your own sets of mistakes.
 Tune in to my next post to _learn programming in 10 years_.

+Here is a link to the continuation of this post where I write about how I approached programming: [Learn Programming the Right Way](https://twodee.me/blog/2018/11/27/get-started-with-programming).

 **PS.:** I prefer refering to what I do as "Engineering".
 Programming is just one part of what I do, one piece of the puzzle.